Marriage Marriage

 A proposal to raise the minimum marriage age for all women to 21 is currently under consideration.
 This aims to promote gender equality, educational opportunities, and physical and mental maturity for women before marriage.

-The legal marriage age for men is currently 21, regardless of religion.
+The legal age of marriage in India for men is currently 21, regardless of religion.

 The rationale behind this difference often cites the financial responsibility of husbands, although this generalization can be harmful and overlooks the changing dynamics of marriage and gender roles.